• Home

 Carpets and Floormats

-The interior showed significant wear, reflecting the vehicle's mileage.
-The seatbelt support plastics were broken, and the red release buttons were faded and brittle.
-Adding to the aged feel, the HVAC dash vents were loose and unable to maintain a set position.
+The interior exhibited significant wear, consistent with the vehicle’s mileage.
+The seatbelt support plastics were broken, and the red release buttons had become faded and brittle.
+Contributing to the aged feel, the HVAC dash vents were loose and unable to hold a fixed position.

 Carpets and Floormats